bxparks/AceTime/examples/MemoryBenchmark/README.md

 * Reduce flash usage of `BasicLinkManager` and `ExtendedLinkManager` by 68 bytes on AVR processors by removing pure `virtual` methods on `LinkManager` base class.
+* Increase flash usage by 34 bytes on AVR processors due to slight refactoring of `getHighWater()` with `getAllocSize()`.
+Only 4-8 bytes increase on 32-bit processors.

 ## Arduino Nano